 If errors occur when establishing VPN connections, the mGuard logging function can be used to find the source of the error based on corresponding entries (see Logging >> Browse Local Logs menu item).
 This option for error diagnostics is used as standard.
-Set this option to No if it is sufficient.
+If it is sufficient, you can deactivate the function at this point.